Professional wrestling: Ring entrance

 While the wrestling matches themselves are the primary focus of professional wrestling, a key dramatic element of the business can be entrances of the wrestlers to the arena and ring.
 It is typical for a wrestler to get their biggest crowd reaction (or "pop") for their ring entrance, rather than for anything they do in the wrestling match itself, especially if former main event stars are returning to a promotion after a long absence.

 All notable wrestlers now enter the ring accompanied by music, and regularly add other elements to their entrance.
 The music played during the ring entrance will usually mirror the wrestler's personality.
-Many wrestlers, particularly in America, have music and lyrics specially written for their ring entrance.
+Many wrestlers, particularly in the U.S., have music and lyrics specially written for their ring entrance.
 While invented long before, the practice of including music with the entrance gained rapid popularity during the 1980s, largely as a result of the huge success of Hulk Hogan and the WWF, and their Rock 'n' Wrestling Connection.
 When a match is won, the victor's theme music is usually also played in celebration.

 Because wrestling is predetermined, a wrestler's entrance music will play as they enter the arena, even if they are, in kayfabe, not supposed to be there.
 For example, in 2012 through 2014, The Shield was a trio of wrestlers who were (in kayfabe) not at the time under contract with WWE (hence their gimmick of entering the ring through the crowd), but they still had entrance music which was played whenever they entered the arena, despite the fact that they were kayfabe invaders.

 With the introduction of the Titantron entrance screen in 1997, WWF wrestlers also had entrance videos play along with their music.

 Other dramatic elements of a ring entrance can include: